Ovulation induction at Texas Fertility Center New Braunfels

 Risks of fertility medications used with ovulation induction

-The fertility medications used in ovulation induction can increase the risk of multiple births.
+The fertility medications used to induce ovulation can increase the risk of multiple births.
 A rare side effect called ovarian hyperstimulation syndrome can also occur.
 The symptoms are severe pelvic, abdominal and chest pain, nausea, vomiting, bloating and difficulty breathing.

-At Texas Fertility Center of New Braunfels, Dr. Susan Hudson specializes in fertility treatments for women who wish to undergo ovulation induction.
+At Texas Fertility Center of New Braunfels, Dr. Susan Hudson specializes in fertility treatments for women with ovulatory issues.
 Dr. Hudson treats patients from San Antonio, New Braunfels, and throughout South Central Texas.

 Contact Texas Fertility Center of New Braunfels today to find out more.